How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: CoT Planning Horizon

 \section{CoT Planning Horizon}

-This section delineates the detailed experimental setup and findings on diving into the latent planning capacity. \cref{ssec:probe} introduces our probing method, \probe, followed by a description of the data setup and model configurations used to obtain a comprehensive view of insightful observations.
+This section delineates the detailed experimental setup and findings on diving into the latent planning capacity. \cref{ssec:probe} introduces our probing method, \probe, followed by a description of the data setup and model configurations.
 Empirical results are reported in \cref{ssec:results}.

 To enable probing across multiple dimensions, including subsequent token prediction, our method is designed to support prediction over the full LLM vocabulary.
 To this end, we adopt a transformation-based approach to probe various \underline{Tele}ological information upon the CoT trace, dubbed \probe.
 It follows the paradigm of Logit Lens \cite{nostalgebraist2021logitlens,belrose2025elicitinglatentpredictionstransformers}, originally for examining layer-wise interpretability in Transformers, which bridges the hidden states from intermediate Transformers layers to the final LM head directly, thereby enabling whole-vocabulary prediction.
 For \probe, to mitigate overfitting and computational overhead, we adopt a bottleneck low-rank adapter \cite{bottleneck-adapter} with added nonlinearity for hidden state transformation, more formally described as follows.